projg2/nattka/doc/bug.rst

   all stable keywords present in other versions of the package, if the respective ``~arch`` keyword is present in this version.

+- ``-`` that is used internally to skip package from keywording (without removing it from the list).

 .. code-block::
    :caption: Example package list for stabilization request